Your Family’s Story May Need a New Plot

 My gratitudes today are:

-- I am grateful for abundance; friendship, opportunities, manifestations, inspiration, joy, dancing, health, peace, harmony, happiness, philanthropy, and prosperity.
+- I’m grateful for abundance; friendship, love, knowledge, change, new experiences, opportunities, motivation, healthy habits, peace, health, harmony, philanthropy, and prosperity.

 Love and Light

-Sheri Conaway is a writer, blogger, ghostwriter, and advocate for cats.
+Sheri Conaway is a Holistic Ghostwriter, and an advocate for cats and mental health.
 Sheri believes in the Laws of Attraction, but only if you are a participant rather than just an observer.
 Her mission is to Make Vulnerable Beautiful and help entrepreneurs touch the souls of their readers and clients so they can increase their impact and their income.
 If you’d like to have her write for you, please visit her Hire Me page for more information.
 You can also find her on Facebook Sheri Levenstein-Conaway Author or in her new group, Putting Your Whole Heart Forward